 Remote Sensing applications related to:

 - Emergency Management

 - Environmental and Natural Resources Monitoring

 CONAE has organized several capacity building activities in the country and the region, related to all the remote sensing applications indicated above.

 Long-term educational project on space information for young students (2MP):

 Aimed at introducing space information and its applications in the elementary and high school curricula. (https://2mp.conae.gov.ar)

 CONAE Córdoba Ground Station:

-CONAE (Comisión Nacional de Actividades Espaciales), is the national space agency of Argentina and has a mandate to design, manage and execute space-related projects and activities for peaceful purposes, under the scope of the Ministry of Foreign Affairs and Worship.
+CONAE ("Comisión Nacional de Actividades Espaciales"), is the national space agency of Argentina and has a mandate to design, manage and execute space-related projects and activities for peaceful purposes, under the scope of the Ministry of Foreign Affairs and Worship.

-The latter, launched on June 10th 2011, is an observatory for ocean, climate and environmental monitoring.
+SAC-D/Aquarius, launched on 10 June 2011, is an observatory for ocean, climate and environmental monitoring.
 The mission's primary goal is to estimate sea-surface salinity and also several oceanic, atmospheric and land geophysical parameters.
 The satellite is equipped with eight instruments, including contributions from NASA/JPL, ASI, CNES and CSA.
 The SAOCOM 1A spacecraft is currently under construction and also SAOCOM 1B.
 SAC-E/SABIAMAR and SARE satellites are foreseen to be developed in the next few years.
 All CONAE´s missions are operated from the Agency´s Space Center in the province of Córdoba.
 The Space Center is also home to the Mario Gulich Institute for Advanced Space Studies.